Owning a business, big or small, can present many challenges to business owners.

 The underlying factors of depreciation apply for all types of businesses, big and small.
 However, the Australian Taxation Office recognises that small businesses are in a different position to their larger counterparts and have a number of depreciation incentives in place for them.

 The general small business pool is available for small businesses with an aggregated turnover up to $10 million.
 Plant and equipment assets placed in the pool are depreciated at an accelerated rate, providing returns to the business faster.
-When the total of a small business pool is less than the instant asset write-off threshold, the business can deduct the entire balance.
+Business can currently deduct the full balance of their pool due to the full-expensing policy.

 Incentives specifically for business owners